 OHC Reviews are completed on every child in OHC bi-monthly with alternating review of children in OHC <12 months and children in OHC >12 months.
-In addition to reviewing plans/obstacles/solutions to achieving permanency, the reviews also include staff from CBC placement, relative support, and adoptions to discuss separated siblings, adoptions, and kinship supports.
-These reviews began occurring August 2017 and will continue through FY 2018-2019.
-Case management and the CBC believe this is a driving force in the increase of children achieving permanency.
+In addition to reviewing plans/obstacles/solutions to achieving permanency, the reviews also include staff from Intake and placement, GAP Team, relative support, and adoptions to discuss separated siblings, adoptions, and kinship supports.
+These reviews began in August 2017 and will continue through FY 2019-2020.
+BFP and Case management believe this is a driving force in the increase of children achieving permanency.